SanekGamer007/kb-test/README.md

 * connect the other device and it should work

 ## help it no work aaa
-if it doesnt work for whatever reason check if android-usb-gadget didnt disable the keyboard config
+1. if it doesnt work for whatever reason check if android-usb-gadget didnt disable the keyboard config

-if the keyboard config is enabled - reconnecting the devices a few times until it works should do the trick.
+2. if the keyboard config is enabled - reconnecting the devices a few times until it works should do the trick.

+3. if the app froze: it means that the client doesnt recognise the host as a keyboard, use tip 2